Experienced Hire Consulting Interview: Cases and Prep (2026)

-Experienced hire case interviews test the same core competencies as campus recruiting — structured thinking, quantitative analysis, and clear communication — but the bar is set differently.
-Firms hiring lateral candidates expect you to bring commercial intuition, domain expertise, and real-world business judgment that campus recruits simply cannot have.
-You are not being evaluated against new graduates; you are being compared to other senior professionals who already understand what makes businesses work.
+Experienced hire consulting interviews test the same core competencies as campus recruiting: structured thinking, quantitative analysis, and clear communication.
+The bar is different.
+Firms hiring lateral candidates typically expect more commercial intuition, domain expertise, and real-world business judgment than they expect from campus recruits.
+The comparison set is other senior professionals who can translate prior experience into client-ready analysis.

-How Experienced Hire Interviews Differ from Campus Recruiting
+How Do Experienced Hire Consulting Interviews Differ from Campus Recruiting?

 The format looks similar on the surface — a 30–45 minute business case followed by fit questions — but the evaluation criteria diverge significantly.